 Plastic bags should never be placed in the recycling bin.
-Recycling facilities are highly automated to prevent injury to staff and sort high volumes quickly.
-Plastic bags catch on conveyor belts and become twisted around other objects, jamming the equipment.
+Recycling facilities are highly automated to prevent injury to staff and sort high volumes guickly.
+Plastic bags catch and can jam the equipment.
 To remove them before this happens, the whole plant has to be shut down, causing lost time and potential injury to staff.
 Operators at recycling plants do not open plastic bags for health and safety reasons, so always remember to put your recycling materials loosely into your yellow bin.
 To recycle plastic bags, simply take them to Coles or Woolworths supermarkets and place them in the bin at the front of the store.
-Why not make the switch to re-usable bags while you're there!
+Why not make the switch to reusable bags while you're there!